A Comprehensive Approach

 The Maine Sheriffs’ Association, the National Drug Enforcement Agency, our local DEA Agent and our local police departments work together to coordinate the disposal of unwanted medicine twice a year at local Drug Take Back Days.
 CTBH helps promote and fund this effort.

-Next Drug Take Back Day is April 29th at the following locations: York Hannaford; Kittery Fire Dept; Ogunquit PD; YH Urgent Care in Wells; South Berwick Community Center; Berwick PD; North Berwick PD; and, Eliot PD.
+Next Drug Take Back Day is October 28th from 10-2 at the following locations: York Hannaford; Kittery Police Dept; Ogunquit PD; YH Urgent Care in Wells; South Berwick Community Center; Berwick PD; North Berwick PD; and, Eliot PD.

 You can also follow these simple steps to dispose of most medicines in the household trash:

 1. Mix medicines (do not crush tablets or capsules) with an unpalatable substance such as dirt, kitty litter, or used coffee grounds;

 2. Place the mixture in a container such as a sealed plastic bag;